theRealKarlos/cloud-defender-game/README.md

 A tower defence-style web game where players defend cloud infrastructure components from incoming threats.
 Built with HTML5 Canvas and deployed on AWS serverless infrastructure.

+## ⚠️ Lab Project Disclaimer

+**This is an educational lab project intended for learning and demonstration purposes.** While this project aims to follow industry best practices and production-level patterns, it is provided "as-is" and should not be considered production-ready without thorough review and customisation for your specific requirements.

+### Educational Intent

+- Demonstrates modern CI/CD pipeline architecture
+- Showcases AWS serverless infrastructure patterns
+- Illustrates security best practices and deployment strategies
+- Serves as a learning resource for cloud-native development

+### Important Notes

+- This project is designed for educational demonstration, not production use
+- Security configurations should be reviewed and customised for production environments
+- Infrastructure costs are the responsibility of the user
+- No warranty or support is provided beyond educational guidance

 ## Project Structure

 ```